 \subsubsection{Multipurpose Drone}

-Lastly, a Multipurpose Drone, called Corona Combat,\cite{multipurpose2020} has been implemented in China with the combination of all other types of drones which can do all of the proposed goals mentioned in three phases at once.
-This drone can be deployed in any COVID-19 phases.
-Fig. \ref{image:multiDrone} shows this drone with all the facilities from other drones.
+A multipurpose drone, called Corona Combat,\cite{multipurpose2020} has been implemented in China with the combination of all other types of drones that can cover all of the proposed goals mentioned in three phases at once.
+This drone can be deployed in any \mbox{COVID-19} phases.
+Fig. \ref{image:multiDrone} shows this drone with all the characteristics from other drones.